 “This is what owning a home is like,” Ryan says to me.

-We’re standing at the kitchen sink eating hastily assembled turkey, cheddar, and cucumber sandwiches and sharing our last beer.
+We’re standing at the kitchen sink in the RV, eating hastily assembled turkey, cheddar, and cucumber sandwiches and sharing our very last beer.
 The left side of Ryan’s body is covered in tar and small chips of asphalt.
-I’m sweating from having sprinted about a quarter mile down the highway and back again.
+I’m dripping with sweat from having sprinted a quarter of a mile down the highway and back again.

 “Let’s never own a home,” I say.

-Twenty minutes earlier we were having a grand time.
-I was giddily quoting Galaxy Quest as we scrambled between crazy rock formations and climbed into small caves at Goblin State Park.
+Twenty minutes earlier we were having a grand time giddily quoting Galaxy Quest as we scrambled between rock formations at Goblin State Park.

 We had been talking about how awesome it would be to grow up near this park – what a great playground it is.
 I had been fantasizing about bringing my nieces there and all their cousins.
 Seriously, the place is awesome.